Conversational AI for digital mindfulness with older adults

 Mindfulness has become a common self-care practice to improve mental well-being, decrease symptoms of stress and improve relaxation and concentration.
 Mindfulness can be defined as a state that can be achieved through focusing one’s awareness on the present moment and environment (American Psychological Association).
 Mindfulness-based interventions are used as a prevention and treatment for depression, anxiety, stress and other psychiatric disorders, and they can be practiced through various exercises and assignments aimed at developing mindfulness through formal practice in daily life.

-This project aims to investigate the use of a voice-based mobile application for digital mindfulness in older adults’ daily life and design a conversational application for digital mindfulness with older adults aged 65 and over.
+This project aims to co-design a conversational AI mindfulness coach that provides personalised mindfulness exercises to improve the bodily and emotional well-being in older adults' daily lives.
+This will be achieved through a human-centric understanding of the use of a voice-guided digital mindfulness among older adults and integration of Large Language Models to a virtual mindfulness coach.
 Mobile applications have become common technology to collect data of user’s physical activity, nutrition and sleep, but the long-term user engagement with these technologies still remains low.
 Conversational applications in the form of chatbots or virtual assistants can decrease many technology adoption barriers that older adults typically experience with digital technologies and improve the interactivity and user engagement with the device.
 Therefore, conversational interaction modalities provide a new possibility to develop interactive technologies for digital mindfulness that better meet the needs and interests of older adults.

 First, the project conducts a user study for a voice-based mobile application to understand older adults’ mindfulness practice, and identify development areas for improving interactivity of the application with older adults.
 The user study investigates older adults’ previous use of mobile applications in health monitoring, their perceived mental well-being, mindfulness and stress symptoms.